 When we came to a large patch of purple wildflowers, someone in the group asked what they were called.
-I have been hiking in that area for many years, and knew the flower to be called phacelia.
+I’ve been hiking in that area for many years and knew the flower to be called phacelia.

 She responded with confidence, “Those are called fellatio.”

 Startled, I glanced at my mom and sister and whispered, “Did she just say what I think she said?”
 They shrugged.